-For the most part, challenge coins are around the same size as standard coins.
+For the most part, challenge coins are around the same size as standard coins such as quarters and half-dollars.
 Some may be a little bit larger, which brings both advantages and disadvantages.

 With a larger coin, you have more real estate.
-This gives you room to include larger images, longer acronyms, and so on.
+This gives you room to include larger images, longer acronyms, and more details that have deeper meaning.so on.

 At the same time, the coin is meant to be easily portable so keep that in mind when creating your masonic challenge coin.